commandus/wpn/README.md

 See below how to install too,s and dependencies.

 After check completed, build:
 ```
 cd wpn
 ./autogen.sh
 ./configure
 make
 ```

+You can not build outside the source tree.

 If you want, install: